woodylewis/speed-dating-project/README.md

 The event page shows 20 tables, each with a man and woman, and a bar area with 60 people.
 There is currently no functionality for choosing an empty spot, seeing a list of other attendees, filtering by gender or selecting.

-There is no waitlist functionality.
+There is no wait list functionality.

+As admin, adding an event renders the event list updated with the new event.
+The Add Event link on the admin page does not function correctly when clicked again.

 ## Attendee Matching Algorithm